ACL Rehabilitation Old Jamestown, MO

 Activities:

-• Introduction of closed kinetic chain exercises such as mini squats and step-ups.
+• Incorporation of closed kinetic chain activities like mini squats and step-ups.

 • Riding a stationary bike for gentle exercise.